casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_platform.md

 ### Simulating the design
 ![](../../_static/img/rfsoc/tut_plat/whole_design.PNG)

-With all hardware functions configureed has hooked up, we can simulate the design with Simulink.
+With all hardware functions configured has hooked up, we can simulate the design with Simulink.

 Under the simulate section of the simulation tab on the ribbon, set the `stop